Welcome to my I.C. blog! I’m Tiffany from Chicago, Illinois. I’ve always loved cooking but having I.C. threw a wrench in my culinary plans.

 I make my own food because I know it’s safe.
 I know exactly what went into it and that it won’t hurt me.
 Eating out can be scary especially when restaurants have pre-marinated foods and too many ingredients or too many irritants in one dish (like Thai, Chinese, or Mexican).
 They barely know what is in the foods or sauces they purchase sometimes.
 The key is to avoid certain restaurants or genres, order bland, and avoid the sauces that have lemon/lime or spicy ingredients, and to talk with your server.

 Please heed this warning: With I.C. your irritants won’t be the same as mine, so please take my recipes as a jumping off point.
 If you know raw tomatoes bother you, omit them or swap them for something else.
-For now I can still eat a small amount of raw tomato.

 Unfortunately it’s a condition that involves uniqueness to each individual, but most people have some common irritants.